 - Developing the screen information.
 For example, for content in the style of: Did you know?

 - Making examples

 Appeal to emotions

-Following sight, hearing is the sense we most use for communication, and one of the most powerful senses to feel emotion.
+Hearing is the sense we most use for communication and one of the most powerful senses to feel emotion.
 Think of a movie where, with a trivial picture, you have become emotional due to the background music.
 Doing the same for online courses is not ridiculous: adding an emotional melody or inspiring audio can radically change the perception of a course.

-isEazy includes multimedia items to include audio.
+isEazy includes multimedia items, including audio.
 Check out these 3 items:

 1 · Audio

 If you have material on your computer, for example, songs, interviews, or radio ads, you can easily add them to your courses with the Audio item.

 2 · Embed

 Besides the Embed option, you can also include content from external websites.
 For example, the Ivoox platform has many podcasts on various topics that can enrich your course with external information.